jullienl/HPE-COM-baremetal/files/Ansible_control_node_requirements.md

 sudo systemctl restart nginx

 ## unzip

+unzip is used to extract HPE Package to get product id information.

 ```
-unzip used to extract HPE Package to get product id information.
 sudo dnf install unzip #(should be already installed)
 ```